josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/⚖️_aequanimitas_and_the_stiff_upper_lip.md

 ## 🛰️ Why Accountability Becomes Difficult

-This is one reason British institutions often struggle with:
+This is one reason some British institutions often struggle with:

 * restorative justice,
 * emotionally transparent accountability,
 * and rapid institutional correction.

-The problem is not necessarily lack of intelligence.
+The difficulty is not necessarily lack of intelligence or goodwill.

 It is that many participants experience accountability itself as: